"Do birds get bored in cages?"

 Parrot boredom is a topic that is not talked enough about.
 Pet parrots do get bored, lonely, and even depressed.
 They need lots of enrichment, mental stimulation, exercise, and (of course) fun.
 In the wild, parrots get this experience through social interaction or foraging for food.
 Did you know that wild parrots can spend up to 18 hours a day looking for food?

-So how can you tell if your parrot is bored?
-And what can you do about it?
+So, how can you tell if your parrot is bored?
+And, more importantly, what can you do about it?

-Signs of being bored might vary from parrot to parrot – in this article, we’ll cover the 4 most common signs of parrot boredom and 8 effective tips to help you cope with it.
-Let’s go!
+In this article, we’ll cover four most common signs of parrot boredom and eight effective tips to help you cope with it.

 It is always a terrifying feeling when you see your parrots pulling their feathers out.